-Section 12.1: MULTIPLE ASSIGNMENT POSITIONS
+Section 12.17: MULTIPLE ASSIGNMENT POSITIONS

+12.17.1 Unit members shall not be placed in excess when their assignment at one site (cost center) is modified and remains at 60% or more at one of their assigned sites.
+Human Resource Services shall identify an appropriate assignment match.

+12.17.2 Small school sites within the same complex are not considered multiple assignment positions for purposes of this section

-When multiple assignment positions are reduced in number or consolidated, the staffing shall be accomplished as follows:
+When multiple assignment positions are reduced in number or consolidated resulting in a position of less than 60%, , the staffing shall be accomplished as follows:

-12.1.
+12.17.3.
 The District shall identify and post all authorized multiple assignments as in Section 12.2.2.